*Updated July 8, 2023

 It's common for high-income taxpayers to do what they can to minimize the amount of taxes they pay.
-They can do so in a variety of ways by reducing their taxable income, timing the sale of long-term capital gains, or taking deductions.
-However, there are some limits in place that may curb some of the tax benefits otherwise available.
+They can do so in various ways by reducing their taxable income, timing the sale of long-term capital gains, or taking deductions.
+However, some limits in place may curb some of the tax benefits otherwise available.
 The Alternative Minimum Tax, or AMT, is one such limit on tax breaks.

 At CMP, we work with high earners daily to help them take advantage of all available tax deductions and tax credits.
 The Alternative Minimum Tax is something that can be confusing since it generally affects only high-income earners.
 We've created this overview to help you understand what the AMT is and how it works—and how you can offset what you pay with the AMT credit.